silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 ### Installing Webpack and Laravel Mix

-You'll need to have a recent versions of [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/), and [yarn](https://yarnpkg.com/en/) installed for this build chain to work.
-We recommend Node `v7.x` or later and npm `v4.x` or later.
-You can check which version you have by running `node -v` and `npm version`.
+You'll need to have recent versions of [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed for this build chain to work.
+We recommend Node `v10.x` or later and the latest version of Yarn.
+You can check which versions you have by running `node -v` and `yarn -v` respectively.

-Once you have npm and yarn installed, you can install the required package dependencies for the theme:
+Once you have Node and Yarn installed, you can install the required package dependencies for the theme:

 ```
 cd themes/starter